 Some people will say or do things that are sure to rub you the wrong way during video calls.
 But for every call that could have gone better, there will be just as many that turn out well.

 When it comes to building relationships, few exercises are more valuable than keeping track of the phrases that both light people up and those that bring people down.
-Then either adopting them for yourself or making a point to banish them from your vocabulary.
+You can then either adopt them for yourself or make a point of banishing them from your vocabulary.

-Since the world decided to get weird on us six months ago and video calls have become the norm, I’ve been collecting both the kind and questionable phrases people have said to me.
+Since the world decided to get weird on us a year ago and video calls have become the norm, I’ve been collecting both the kind and questionable phrases people have said to me.

 To kick things off below are a handful of the phrases people have said that made me instantly like them.

 1. “Can you say that again?
 I want to write it down.”

 These words have been said to me a few times and whenever I hear them, I melt.
 Not only that, but it lets me know the person I am speaking with is open-minded and curious.